 While collectible vintage watches have withstood the test of time, modern technology has also enabled fake artists to create counterfeit vintage timepieces that look like the real thing.
 Thus, collectors always look for certificates of authenticity to vouch for the brand name and quality.

-Mathieu Blake - Internet Entrepreneur, loves technology, sports, the canadiens, current events and travel.
+Mathieu Blake - Internet Entrepreneur, loves technology, sports, the Montreal Canadiens, Poker, Poker chips, current events and travel.
 You will often find him Writing about different topics that interest him on websites and blogs.
 To submit an article, contact the website directly.

 This Holiday season skittles is putting a little colour in your life